open5e/open5e/source/monsters/tome-of-beasts/H/hound-of-the-night.rst

 **Bite.** *Melee Weapon Attack:* +8 to hit, reach 5 ft., one target. *Hit:*
 21 (3d10 + 5) piercing damage, and the target must succeed
-on a DC 15 Strength saving throw or be knocked prone.
+on a DC 15 Strength saving throw or be knocked :ref:`srd:prone`.

 **Frost Breath (Recharge 5-6).** The hound exhales a 15-foot cone of frost.
 Those in the area of effect take 44 (8d10) cold